nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3.2.
 Todo Management

-SoConnect helps you keep track of your [todo](#todo) list, so that you can focus on finishing tasks quickly.
+SoConnect helps you keep track of your <a href="#todo">todo</a> list, so that you can focus on finishing tasks quickly.
 You can:
 1. Quickly **add, view, edit and delete** your todo.
 2. **Filter** your todo according to deadline, tag and priority.
 3. **Tag** specific todo in your list, so that you can leverage on our Contact Management feature to find people who might be able to help you finish the task quickly!